adambard/learnxinyminutes-docs/python3.html.markdown

 # Returning multiple values (with tuple assignments)
 def swap(x, y):
-	return y, x   # Return multiple values as a tuple
+    return y, x # Return multiple values as a tuple without the parenthesis.
                 # (Note: parenthesis have been excluded but can be included)
-#   return (y, x) # Just as valid as the above example.

 x = 1
 y = 2
 x, y = swap(x, y) # => x = 2, y = 1